 - Skills/Coursework/ work experience (job title or company)

-- Underrepresented Groups (based on Organizations, Gender, or institution types)
+Underrepresented Groups (based on Organizations, Gender, or institution types)

 For more information, refer to How Employers Use Messaging with Students.

 - Student GPA is never public unless the student expressly opts-in to make it public.
 If a student does choose to make their GPA public, this information is visible to employers only.
-Other students or alumni will not be able to view other students' GPA's, even if the GPA's are visible by employers.
+Other students or alumni won't be able to view other students' GPA's, even if the GPA's are visible by employers.

 - Work experience details